 - Use a subscription management app like Recurring Orders and Subscriptions to keep everything organized.

 The candle business in the US is a $2.3-billion industry, and within that there are several niches to explore: religious, birthday, eco and natural, scented, beeswax, novelty, and more.
 Like with soap, there’s no shortage of DIY tutorials for novice candle makers, and basic melt and pour methods require little to no previous craft skills.
+That's why it's one of the easiest crafts to make and sell.

 Get inspired: How One Founder Fulfilled Her Cottage Living Dream